 BDAS has a set of By-laws to protect you, the Society, and our fisheries.

-Club Bylaws EFFECTIVE October 2014
+Club Bylaws EFFECTIVE April 2019 Fishing Rules

 1. Pike fishing will commence on 1st September each year until March 31st following, unless advised.
 Members wishing to fish for pike MUST be in possession of a BDAS Pike Ticket, available at no charge, details from the secretary.
 The use of live baits, under 6 inches in length, is permitted on all BDAS waters.
 Live baits must be caught on the day and at the water where they are to be used.